 As a new, up-and-coming web designer, it can be difficult to attract clients or to get hired by an agency.
 A good resume can make the difference between capturing the attention of a client or company… or not.
-And, since it’s the first impression they will see, creating a web designer resume is not easy because it needs to be both visually-pleasing and convincing at the same time.
+And, since it’s the first impression they will see, creating a web designer resume is not easy because it needs to be both visually pleasing and convincing at the same time.

-Hiring managers and Human Resources specialists must review dozens of resumes, and they are already all-too-familiar with the clichés that job applicants pad their resume with.
+Hiring managers and Human Resources specialists must review dozens of resumes, and they are already all-too-familiar with the clichés that job applicants pad their resumes with.
 To gain a competitive advantage, you need to learn how to stay away from these clichés and compose a web designer resume that is truly memorable and worthy of attention.
 The most important advice for anyone starting a resume is to carefully fill it with details that are relevant to your potential clients instead of cramming the page with details that don’t matter.

 What Format Should You Choose?

-The format you choose can make the person who reads your web designer resume keep going or stop right after the introduction.
+The resume format you choose can make the person who reads your web designer resume keep going or stop right after the introduction.
 The best layout for a resume should be: